MatthiasKainer/elmap/readme.md

 Querying ElasticSearch can be slow if you have a lot of items.
 Which you tend to have, that's why you used elasticsearch in the first place.
 To be able to execute multiple transformations faster, `elmap` stores the result for a datetime/query combination in the `data` folder.
 If you want this folder for something else you can set it by the environment variable `ELMAP_PATH` (relative to your current working directory).

 If your result changes because you changed your elasticsearch index for instance, pls do not forget to clear your cache first.

+Note that as long as you query the last 15 minutes (default) the cache won't do you any good, as the last 15 Minutes change for like every millisecond!